 You can perform a special kind of scanning when the Stream Detector has found that a web object is streaming media.

-Anti-malware filtering on Secure Web Gateway usually requires that web objects are completely downloaded and scanned by the Anti-Malware module.
+Anti-malware filtering on Web Gateway usually requires that web objects are completely downloaded and scanned by the Anti-Malware module.
 But completeness can never be achieved for streaming media, so the usual scanning method will not deliver results, but delay processing of this media type endlessly.

 Streaming media must therefore be handled in a special way.
-Two modules on Secure Web Gateway are available for this:
+Two modules on Web Gateway are available for this:

 - The Stream Detector module detects that a web object is streaming media.

 - The Media Stream Scanner, which is a component of the Anti-Malware module scans streaming media chunk-by-chunk.

 Compared to the usual method, the Media Stream Scanner performs a less intensive way of scanning.

 Following the progress made by the Media Stream Scanner, streaming media is delivered chunk-by-chunk to the client that requested its download.
 If an infection is detected in a chunk, the process is stopped, and this chunk and the rest of the streaming media are not delivered.

 A suitable rule calls both components to perform their jobs.
 It is contained in the default Gateway Anti-Malware rule set.